 HARRISBURG-Chester County lawyer Sam Stretton made his case before the Pennsylvania State Supreme Court Monday to petition the court to overturn the currently approved legislative redistricting plan for West Chester.

-Phoenixville is also split in the plan, and borough council voted to support an appeal of the redistricting, which would take three wards out of the 157th district and place them in the 155th house district.
+Phoenixville is also split in the plan, and to support an appeal of the redistricting, which would take three wards out of the 157th district and place them in the 155th house district.

 At Monday's hearing in Harrisburg, Stretton spoke mostly about West Chester.